maikeleckelboom/material-color-properties/README.md

 This package streamlines the process of accessing properties from the Material Design 3 theme.

+> [!WARNING]
+> This repository is used for personal purposes.
+>
+> It is not recommended to use this package in production.
+>

 ## Quick Setup

 Add `@webhead/material-color-properties` dependency to your project, also add `@material/material-color-utilities` if  you haven't already.